 Philanthropy at the Moore Center for the Prevention of Child Sexual Abuse

-The Moore Center for the Prevention of Child Sexual Abuse brings public health expertise and perspectives to the complex policy issues related to the prevention of CSA.
-The Moore Center is dedicated to engaging in policy analysis, original scholarly research, and agenda-setting public discourse with the aim of ending the sexual abuse of children.
-The resources pledged to this center by the Stephen and Julia Moore family will help launch these efforts.
-But we need your help to strengthen and sustain this important work.
+The Moore Center for the Prevention of Child Sexual Abuse brings public health expertise and perspectives to the complex policy issues related to the prevention of child sexual abuse.
+The Moore Center is dedicated to engaging in policy analysis, original scholarly research and agenda-setting public discourse with the aim of ending the sexual abuse of children.
+The resources pledged to this Center by the Stephen and Julia Moore family have helped launch these efforts, but we need your help to strengthen and sustain this important work.

 As part of the Johns Hopkins Bloomberg School of Public Health, the Moore Center depends on gifts and grants from the federal government, foundations and individual donors to continue its important work.
 We invite you to join us in our work to prevent child sexual abuse.
 Gifts to the Moore Center can be made in many ways, for many different purposes: